The Blame Triangle

 God is faithful, and He's got you.
 Keep entrusting yourself to Him because He's trustworthy.
-Jesus dealt with the pain of our separation from God by suffering in our place.
+Jesus felt the pain of separation from His Father as He suffered in our place.
 When you're hurting and wondering if you can keep doing this, turn your eyes to Jesus.
 He loves you.

 This too shall pass.
 The past several years have felt like a dark night that will never end.
 Yet if history proves anything, it's that this intense moment will shift and settle.
 Relationships won't always be this unstable, and you'll be okay.
 Hold onto Jesus, remembering that He's holding onto you.